 Cinnamon may help under certain circumstances.
-It can potentially help menstrual cycle irregularities while also aiding in blood glucose control by improving the use of glucose in cells and also slowing the rate at which glucose enters the blood.
+It can potentially help menstrual cycle irregularities.
+It can also aid blood glucose control by improving the use of glucose in cells and also slowing the rate at which glucose enters the blood.
 The recommended dosage is 1-2g per day.

 There is a bit of research indicating that NAC may lead to improvements in pregnancy and ovulation rates.
 For me, this is a bit of a watch this space area though as the evidence isn’t very strong yet.
-NAC increases the cellular levels of antioxidant and reduces glutathione at higher doses, which theoretically can translate to improved insulin sensitivity, but the current research doesn’t support that in practice.
+NAC increases the cellular levels of antioxidant and reduces glutathione at higher doses.
+This theoretically can translate to improved insulin sensitivity.
+But the current research doesn’t seem to consistently support that in practice.
 The dosage commonly used in research is 1200-1800mg per day.

 Berberine is a Chinese medicinal herb.
 It may help with insulin resistance and also other metabolic markers, but more controlled research is needed.
 The dosage recommended for PCOS is 1.5g daily.

 A systematic review from 2017 on 7 randomised control trials featuring chromium demonstrated that chromium could potentially help reduce insulin resistance and testosterone.
 It does not appear to improve ovulation, however.
 The recommended dosage is 200µg of chromium picolinate per day.